What to Expect

 The Fruit Market quarter is home to many independent cafes, bars, restaurants and shops, which we encourage festival-goers to visit and take advantage of the fabulous array of food and drink.

-You are welcome to bring refreshments into either Fresh Ink venue.
+You are welcome to bring refreshments into all Fresh Ink venues including alcoholic drinks.
+Please ensure these are in a plastic cup.

 Fresh Ink Timings

-The festival opens at 9.30am and closes at 9.30pm on both days, but event timings differ from Saturday to Sunday (even for repeat events), so please check the schedule and your ticket information carefully.
+The festival event timings differ from Saturday to Sunday, so please check the schedule and your ticket information carefully.

-There will often be performances grouped together in the same time slot, so there may be times when you see two or more performances of different plays in the same sitting.
-When booking tickets for plays (or keynote speeches), you’ll be able to see what other events yours will be presented with.
+There will often be performances and activities grouped together in the same time slot, so there may be times when you see two or more performances of different plays in the same sitting.
+When booking tickets for plays, you’ll be able to see which other plays will be presented at the same time.
 You only need one ticket per performance time slot.

-We’ve done our best to avoid too much overlap of events between the two venues, but some clashes are inevitable and you will need to make choices on which events you most want to attend.
+We’ve done our best to avoid too much overlap of events between the two venues, but some clashes are inevitable and you will need to choose which events you most want to attend.
 We’ve created a handy clash finder on our line-up page to check.

 Tickets

-When you arrive at either festival venue, you will be asked to show your e-tickets on a phone or device, which will be checked by a volunteer or member of staff.
+When you arrive at an event, you will be asked to show your e-tickets on a phone or device, which will be checked by a volunteer or member of staff.

 Actors will stand on a small stage, with minimal lighting, no set, costume or music.
 They will use microphones.